Hudson Institute

-The Hudson Institute is a conservative American research institute ("think tank") based in Washington, D.C.
-It was founded in 1961 in Croton-on-Hudson, New York, by futurist, military strategist, and systems theorist Herman Kahn and his colleagues at the RAND Corporation.
+Hudson Institute is an American right-wing neoconservative think tank based in Washington, D.C.
+It was founded in 1961 in Croton-on-Hudson, New York by futurist Herman Kahn and his colleagues Max Singer and Oscar M. Ruebhausen at the RAND Corporation.

-In January 2021, John P. Walters was appointed president and CEO of the Hudson Institute.
-Walters succeeded Kenneth R. Weinstein who had been CEO since June 2005 and was named president and CEO in March 2011.
+Kahn was a physicist and military consultant known for envisioning nuclear war scenarios.
+The institute's research branched out from the military into various areas including economics, health, education, and gambling.
+Kahn died in 1983 and the institute moved to Indianapolis, Indiana the year after.
+The institute helped design Wisconsin's influential workfare program in the mid-1990s.
+Hudson relocated to Washington, D.C., in 2004.
+It has been noted for work with governments and industries, including defense and agribusiness.

 History

-Founding to 1982
+1961–1982

-Hudson Institute was founded in 1961 by Herman Kahn, Max Singer, and Oscar M. Ruebhausen.
+The Hudson Institute was founded in 1961 by Herman Kahn, Max Singer, and Oscar M. Ruebhausen.
+Kahn was a Cold War icon, often interviewed in magazines, who was purported to have the highest IQ on record and partly inspired the 1964 movie Dr. Strangelove.
 In 1960, while employed at the RAND Corporation, Kahn had given a series of lectures at Princeton University on scenarios related to nuclear war.
 In 1960, Princeton University Press published On Thermonuclear War, a book-length expansion of Kahn's lecture notes.
-Major controversies ensued, and in the end, Kahn and RAND had a parting of ways.
-Kahn moved to Croton-on-Hudson, New York, intending to establish a new think tank, less hierarchical and bureaucratic in its organization.
-Along with Max Singer, a young government lawyer who had been a RAND colleague of Kahn's, and New York attorney Oscar Ruebhausen, Kahn founded the Hudson Institute on 20 July 1961.
-Kahn was Hudson's driving intellect and Singer developed the institute's organization.
-Ruebhausen was an advisor to New York Governor Nelson Rockefeller.
+Major controversies ensued, and Kahn and RAND parted ways.

+Kahn moved to Croton-on-Hudson, New York, intending to establish a new think tank that was less hierarchical and bureaucratic.
+Along with Max Singer, a young government lawyer who had been Kahn's RAND colleague, and New York attorney Oscar Ruebhausen, Kahn founded the Hudson Institute on July 20, 1961.
+Kahn has been described as Hudson's driving intellect while Singer developed the institute's organization.
+Ruebhausen was an advisor to New York governor Nelson Rockefeller.

-Hudson's initial research projects largely represented Kahn's personal interests, which included the domestic and military use of nuclear power and scenario planning exercises about present policy options and their possible future outcomes.
+Hudson's initial research projects largely represented Kahn's personal interests, which included the domestic and military use of nuclear power and scenario planning exercises about policy options and their possible outcomes.
+The use of the word scenario in such exercises had been adapted from Hollywood storytelling as a more dignified word than "screenplay", and Kahn was an enthusiastic practitioner.
 Kahn and his colleagues made pioneering contributions to nuclear deterrence theory and strategy during this period.

-Hudson's detailed analyses of "ladders of escalation" and reports on the likely consequences of limited and unlimited nuclear exchanges, eventually published as Thinking About the Unthinkable in 1962 and On Escalation: Metaphors and Scenarios in 1965, were influential within the Kennedy administration, and helped the institute win its first major research contract from the Office of Civil Defense at the Pentagon.
+Hudson's detailed analyses of "ladders of escalation" and reports on the likely consequences of limited and unlimited nuclear exchanges, eventually published as Thinking About the Unthinkable in 1962 and On Escalation: Metaphors and Scenarios in 1965, were influential within the Kennedy administration.
+They helped the institute win its first major research contract from the Office of Civil Defense at the Pentagon.

+Meanwhile, in popular culture, Dr. Strangelove in 1964 borrowed many lines from Kahn's On Thermonuclear War, and the methods of Kahn, Hudson and RAND also inspired the 1967 satirical book The Report From Iron Mountain, depicting a supposedly secret study on the dangers of peace.